Corima: History

 Corima was founded in 1973 by Pierre Martin and Jean-Marie Riffard in Loriol-sur-Drôme.
 Corima is taken from COoperation RIffard MArtin.
 Its initial activities were making moulds and models for the foundry, automobile and aeronautics sectors.

 In 1988, Corima diversified into carbon composite parts and its first product for cycling : the disc wheel.
 This was followed by the 4-spoke wheel, the Puma monocoque frame, the Aero wheel, the Ellipse seatpost and others to create a range of carbon products.
 In 1994, Corima expanded to frames, achieving success with the Puma, an aerodynamic carbon monocoque road frame with a steeply sloping top tube, based on the custom track frame ridden by Chris Boardman in 1993.
 However, production was discontinued in 1999, due to revised UCI rules that rendered the Puma's geometry inconsistent with racing frame guidelines.
 This banning from competition meant limited exposure and sponsorships.
 Corima continued making a track frame with similar geometry and sloping top tube - the Cougar - until it was replaced by the VIF frame.

 The Fox was another carbon frame, primarily for triathlon, time trial and track racing.
 It too incorporated aerodynamic geometry, though different from the Puma and the Cougar.

 Two world hour records have been broken on Corima bikes: Chris Boardman in July 1993 and Catherine Marsal in April 1995.

-Products

-Corima's current product line include:

-Aero: A deep, aerodynamic profile wheel for triathlon and time trial racing.

-Winium: A light, shallow profile wheel road racing.

-Cyclocross: A light and strong wheel for cyclocross racing.

-4-Spoke: A carbon racing wheel with four aerodynamic spokes.

-3-Spoke: A carbon racing wheel with three aerodynamic spokes.

-Disc: An aerodynamic full face wheel for triathlon and time trial racing.

-Wheelchair: A collection of light and aerodynamic wheels for wheelchair racing.

-Handisport: A collection of light and aerodynamic wheels for handisport racing.

-Lukiwil: A light and aerodynamic wheel for harness racing.

-VIF Track Frame: A custom carbon monobloc frame for track racing.